The Talisman (King and Straub novel)

 The Talisman is a 1984 fantasy novel by American writers Stephen King and Peter Straub.
-The plot is not related to that of Walter Scott's 1825 novel of the same name, although there is one oblique reference to "a Sir Walter Scott novel."
 The Talisman was nominated for the Locus and World Fantasy Awards in 1985.
 King and Straub followed up with a sequel, Black House (2001), that picks up with a now-adult Jack as a retired Los Angeles homicide detective trying to solve a series of murders in the small town of French Landing, Wisconsin.
-A third novel was confirmed to be in the works in January 2025.
+A third novel, Other Worlds Than These, was confirmed to be in the works in January 2025.